-We have historically used stock options as key components of our employee compensation program in order to align employees' interests with the interests of our stockholders, encourage employee retention and provide competitive compensation packages.
-As a result of our adoption of SFAS 123(R) in the first quarter of fiscal 2007, the use of stock options and other stock-based awards to attract and retain employees could become more limited due to the possible impact on our results of operations.
-This development could make it more difficult to attract, retain and motivate employees.
+We have historically used stock options as a key component of our employee compensation program in order to align employees' interests with the interests of our stockholders, encourage employee retention and provide competitive compensation packages.
+Recent activity, such as the decline in our stock price and the non-passage of the amendment to approve an increase to the number of shares available for option grants, may make it more difficult for us to effectively use equity compensation as a key component of our employee compensation program.
+In addition, as a result of our adoption of SFAS 123(R) in the first quarter of fiscal 2007, the use of stock options and other stock-based awards to attract and retain employees could become more limited due to the possible impact on our results of operations.
+These developments could make it more difficult to attract, retain and motivate employees.